Methamphetamine Overdose: How Much Meth Can Kill?

 Regrettably, there is no antidote.
 Nothing can directly counteract the toxic effects or reverse them.
 However, supportive treatments can restrict or relieve them.

 The treatments include:

-For this reason, you get euphoric feelings after a dose of the drug.
-But when you take too much of it, there occurs an exaggeration of dopamine activity.
+For this reason, it can cause euphoric feelings after a dose of the drug.
+But when it too much of it were taken, an exaggeration of dopamine activity occurs.
 This results in marked agitation, rapid breathing, aggression and other excitatory symptoms.

-The symptoms reach their peak within a few hours after you take it.
+The symptoms reach their peak within a few hours after the take.
 Then, they start climbing down.
 Consequently, the symptoms of physical and mental depression start to act.